What Is The Most Cost Effective Miner?

 Scaling:

 Oh, one more thing, this is all extremely hypothetical and speculative.
-Real data has yet to be proven with new miners hitting the market and the price volatility can drastically change how profitable a machine is as you may have noticed in my story. while it sounds great, it is an investment that you need to make on your own terms and within your own budget. there are risks involved that you will need to study and understand for yourself.
-I can make no recommendations as to what is best for you or what will work for your life.
-Please be smart about how you spend your money, I hope that I can be a part of that for you but it is for you to decide.
+The price volatility can drastically change how profitable a machine is. while it sounds great, it is an investment that you need to make on your own terms and within your own budget. there are risks involved that you will need to study and understand for yourself.